top of page

 There are two goals:

-Share everything found useful with anyone who asks.
+• Share everything found useful with anyone who asks.

 Below we describe the design principles behind KASL testing.
 Drawn from a large network, they take advantage of global lessons identified over the past decade, including the simple courtesy of “Don’t do anything FOR me WITHOUT me.”
-Incorporation of these principles will help ensure that any idea to be tested does not worsen the global challenges of climate change, biodiversity loss, resource extraction, environmental degradation, economic inequity, gender disparity, or authoritarianism.
+Incorporation of these principles will help ensure that any idea to be tested does not worsen the global challenges of global warming, biodiversity loss, resource extraction, environmental degradation, economic inequity, gender disparity, or authoritarianism.

 In brief: